Nehemiah 10

 Nehemiah 10:28-30A People Separated and Entered Into Oath

 The text tells us that these people "had separated themselves from the people of the lands unto the law of God."
-This is not merely ethnic separation.
-This is covenantal separation - a deliberate break from the religious and moral practices of the surrounding nations.
+This is covenantal separation - a deliberate break from the religious and moral practices of the surrounding nations, reaching deeper than ethnicity.
 They are choosing the God of Israel over the gods of Canaan, Persia, and the diaspora.
 And notably, everyone participates: wives, sons, daughters - not just the men, but everyone who "having knowledge, and having understanding" chooses to be part of this covenant.

 The word "clave" is archaic English for "cleaved" - they clung to their brethren, they held fast to one another.
-This is not a covenant in which each person stands alone.
-It is a communal oath, where the people bind themselves together in shared commitment.
-They are not solitary seekers; they are a covenant people.
+It is a communal oath, where the people bind themselves together in shared commitment: a covenant people who cling to one another.

 They "entered into a curse, and into an oath" - a double binding formula.
 An oath is a promise sworn.
 A curse is the consequence of breaking that promise.
 To enter into both is to say: "We promise this binding commitment, and if we break it, we invoke judgment upon ourselves."
-This is how serious covenant-making was in the ancient world - not a gentle intention, but a life-and-death pledge.
+This is how serious covenant-making was in the ancient world: a life-and-death pledge.

 Nehemiah 10:30-39The Specific Commitments

-30And that we would not give our daughters unto the people of the land, nor take their daughters for our sons; 31And if the people of the land bring ware or any victuals on the sabbath day to sell, we will not buy it of them on the sabbath, or on the holy day: and that we would leave the seventh year, and the exaction of every debt.
+30And that we would not give our daughters unto the people of the land, nor take their daughters for our sons: 31And if the people of the land bring ware or any victuals on the sabbath day to sell, that we would not buy it of them on the sabbath, or on the holy day: and that we would leave the seventh year, and the exaction of every debt.

 The first specific commitment: no intermarriage with the peoples of the lands.
-This is not racism; it is religious.
-The concern is not ethnicity, but covenant.
+This is a religious concern, rooted in covenant faithfulness.
 Intermarriage would lead to divided loyalties, to pressure to worship foreign gods, to the erosion of the commitment to the God of Israel.
 By the time of Nehemiah, this has become a critical issue - Ezra will later address it directly.
 Here, the people pledge to maintain the integrity of their covenant community by not mingling with those who do not share their faith.

-32Also we made ordinances for us, to charge ourselves yearly with the third part of a shekel for the service of the house of our God; for the shewbread, for the continual meat offering, the continual burnt offering, of the sabbaths, of the new moons, for the set feasts, for the holy things, and for the sin offerings to make an atonement for Israel, and for all the work of the house of our God.
-33And we cast the lots among the priests, the Levites, and the people, for the wood offering, to bring it into the house of our God, after the houses of our fathers, at times appointed year by year, to burn upon the altar of the Lord our God, as it is written in the law: 34And to bring the firstfruits of our ground, and the firstfruits of all fruit of all trees, year by year, unto the house of the Lord:
+32Also we made ordinances for us, to charge ourselves yearly with the third part of a shekel for the service of the house of our God; 33For the shewbread, and for the continual meat offering, and for the continual burnt offering, of the sabbaths, of the new moons, for the set feasts, and for the holy things, and for the sin offerings to make an atonement for Israel, and for all the work of the house of our God.
+34And we cast the lots among the priests, the Levites, and the people, for the wood offering, to bring it into the house of our God, after the houses of our fathers, at times appointed year by year, to burn upon the altar of the LORD our God, as it is written in the law:

-The commitment to bring the firstfruits of the ground and all fruit - not just a portion, but the first and the best.
+The commitment to bring the firstfruits of the ground and all fruit - the first and the best.
 This is an act of faith.
-You harvest your field, and the first and finest fruit goes not to you or your family, but to the house of God.
+You harvest your field, and the first and finest fruit goes to the house of God.
 It says: God is first.
 His house receives the first claim on what I have.

-The commitment to bring the firstborn of their sons and cattle - a reference to the ancient practice of redeeming the firstborn (paying a price to God for them, rather than literally offering them as sacrifice).
+The commitment to bring the firstborn of their sons and cattle - a reference to the ancient practice of redeeming the firstborn (paying a redemption price to God for them, the covenant alternative to literal sacrifice).
 The firstborn represents the beginning of life, the promise of the future.
 To consecrate the firstborn is to say: the future belongs to God.
 My children are God's.

 The commitment to tithe - to give one tenth of the ground to the Levites, who do not own land, so they can be sustained in their service to the temple.
 And then the Levites themselves tithe to the priests.
 This is an intricate system of mutual support, all aimed at sustaining the work of the temple and the ministry of God.